Skip to main content

 A practical default is to build around the explicitly listed requirements above, then confirm any mission-specific format rules with the consulate where you will lodge your application.

-These excerpts do not give you a universal apostille, superlegalization, or certified-translation rule.
-Treat all three as consulate-specific checks and confirm them before final assembly.
+Treat apostille requirements, superlegalization, and certified-translation rules as consulate-specific checks and confirm them before final assembly.

 What is explicit in the process is that applications are lodged in person, with an interview and fingerprint collection at filing.
 So a remote-only filing plan is not a safe assumption.